software-t-rex/js-packagemanager/README.md

 - get workspaces package.json when dealing with mono[repo|space]
 - load a package.json into a struct (provided by the packageJson module in case you only need this)

-Other features will come soon like some common commands to launch on the sytem with thoose package managers A better documentation will also come soon
+Other features are planed like some common commands to launch on the sytem with thoose package managers, a better documentation is also planed.
+All of this depending on the interest manifested by the module.

 ## history of this package
 The code in this repository was originally inspired by https://github.com/replit/upm and largely modified by the turbo team at vercel